NeoCortex97/NameTagPrinter/README.md

 # NameTagPrinter

+**NOTICE:** This is not production software!
+Security was not a concern when developing and will be implemented if

 This project allows for printing hackerspace themed nametags or badges via cups compatible label printer. it is tested with a Brother QL-820NWBc, which is picked up by cups natively.